-The original purpose of the National Directory of New Hires was to help states locate child support obligors who were working in other states so that child support could be withheld from the noncustodial parent's paycheck.
-It is estimated that about 30% of child support cases involve noncustodial parents who do not live in the same state as their children.
-Moreover, because many noncustodial parents are in temporary employment or move from job to job, the quick reporting of information on new hires greatly increases the likelihood that the National Directory of New Hires will be able to locate a noncustodial parent and pass on the information to states, so that the Child Support Enforcement (CSE) agencies can collect child support via income withholding before the noncustodial parent changes jobs.5 Since its enactment in 1996, access to the National Directory of New Hires has been expanded, mostly to prevent fraud and abuse, to certain other programs and agencies (discussed later).
+The original purpose of the NDNH was to help states6 locate child support obligors who were working in other states so that child support could be withheld from the noncustodial parent's paycheck.
+It is estimated that about 30% of child support cases involve noncustodial parents who do not live in the same state as their children.7 States generally use NDNH data rather than state new hire data or state quarterly wage data because they are more likely to acquire earnings information about noncustodial parents who have obtained work or claimed unemployment insurance benefits in a different state, or who are employed by the federal government.8 Moreover, because many noncustodial parents are in temporary employment or move from job to job, the quick reporting of information on new hires greatly increases the likelihood that the NDNH will be able to locate a noncustodial parent and pass on the information to states, so that the Child Support Enforcement (CSE) agencies can collect child support via income withholding before the noncustodial parent changes jobs.9 Since its enactment in 1996, access to the NDNH has been expanded, mostly to prevent fraud and abuse, to certain other programs and agencies (discussed later).

-National Directory Data
+National Directory of New Hires Data

-Employers are required to collect from each newly hired employee and transmit to the State Directory of New Hires6 a report that contains the name, address, and Social Security number of the employee and the employer's name, address, and tax identification number.
+Employers are required to collect from each newly hired employee and transmit to the State Directory of New Hires10 a report that contains the name, address, and Social Security number of the employee and the employer's name, address, and tax identification number.
 Most states require only these six basic data elements in each new hires report; some states require or request additional information.
+The State Directory of New Hires is required to submit its new hire reports to the NDNH.